dvoits/z3test/README.md

 ### How to schedule nightly runs using Azure Batch Schedule

-1. Prepare Azure Batch Pool and choose an approptiate certificate to be installed on Batch nodes.
+1. Prepare Azure Batch Pool and choose an appropriate certificate to be installed on Batch nodes.
 This is required to enable access to the Azure Key Vault.

 1. Check `NightlyRunner` tool settings.
 They are located in the `NightlyRunner.exe.config` file.